BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 			1. useradd candidate -p cert456
 			2. vi /etc/sudoers
 			3. candidate ALL=(ALL) NOPASSWD:ALL
+			4. to test
+				1. su - candidate
+				2. sudo useradd test
+				3. id test
+				4. sudo userdel test
 	10. D3:Configure the system so that an empty NEWS file is automatically created in the home directory of any new user.
 		1. Answer:
 			1. touch /etc/skel/news [do this 1st as this will automatically add to each new users home directory]
 	11. D3:Create a new user account with the following attributes:
 		3. Username is harry.
 		4. Password is magic.
-		5. This user’s home directory is defined as /home/school/harry/.
+		5. This user’s home directory is defined as /home/school/harry/. [remember this does spit out errors - check before you change something doesn't mean it wasn't done as requested it might just be having a whinge!]
 		6. This new user is a member of the existing students group.
-		7. The /home/school/harry/binaries/ directory is part of the PATH variable.[do not do this one]
+		7. The /home/school/harry/binaries/ directory is part of the PATH variable.
 		8. Answer:
-			1. useradd harry -p magic -m -d /home/school/harry [error message may pop up double check it is done]
+			1. useradd -p magic -m -d /home/school/harry harry [error message may pop up double check it is done]
-			2. ll /home/school/harry
+			3. ll /home/school/harry
-			3. usermod -aG students harry
+			4. usermod -aG students harry
-			4. id harry
+			5. id harry
+			7. usermod -m -d /home/school/harry/binaries harry
 	12. D3:Create a user account with username sysadmin with the following attributes:
 		1. Use a password of science.
 		2. This user’s home directory is defined as /sysadmin/.